 Block N700 compares the contents of variable #120 with the contents of variable #125.
-If the contents are equal, then the expression is true and THEN or GOTO directs the program.
+If the contents are equal, then the expression is true and the program is directed by THEN or GOTO.
 Otherwise, the expression is false.
 At Block N740, the contents of variable #130 are compared with the constant 360.
 The result of the comparison is identical to the first case.